-Brand new GYOTAKU fish rubbings of a huge striped bass.
+Brand new GYOTAKU fish rubbings of Black Sea Bass bass. ($15.99 with $0.99 shipping!)
 Details and purchasing information can be found at www.fishfanatic.etsy.com

 My son-in-law was out fishing near Newport when they started hitting into these little guys.
 They called their Bait shop and he told them they were Jacks, which I have confirmed.
 I love their streamlined look.
 There are many species, so I'm not sure exactly what kind of Jack it is.
 I used a leaf hand made paper to immortalize this fish.

 People have been asking me for an octopus GYOTAKU for years.
 I couldn't get my hands on one easily, so it just didn't happen until now.
 Also I wanted it to be the BEST I could do.
 So that took some more time.
 Finally I spent two days doing this rubbing.
 Octopus are nothing like fish!
 The fabric came from a shop in Alaska.
 Read about the octopus!
 They are really quite amazing.
 Originals are available at www.fishfanatic.etsy.com

 Here's a brand new large Trout GYOTAKU by Barry Singer.
 Read about it at the Etsy shop listed below.